 - Strain and re-bottle.

 As we age, our palates change, and whether that’s due to physiology or simply preference is akin to the nature versus nurture debate.
-Reality is likely a combination of both.
-Sometimes we call certain tastes “acquired” and research suggests that there is indeed a baseline amount of exposure to a new flavor that must occur before it becomes preferred.
+Reality is likely a combination.
+Sometimes we call certain tastes “acquired” and research suggests that there is a baseline amount of exposure to a new flavor that must occur before it becomes preferred.
 Developing a palate for the bitter notes of hops in beer or the bitter acidity in black coffee are two prime examples.
 Around the age of 40, Read more